 So what have we learnt from all of this?

 While it is totally fine to enjoy your university days and study at your own pace, for those of you wanting to graduate by a specific time it is so vitally important that you confirm this is possible.
-Always consult your program advisor, even if you think you’re on the right track to graduation.
+Always consult your Student Progress Advisor, even if you think you’re on the right track to graduation.
 Degrees have a maximum time for completion and it’s important to keep this in mind.

 Program Advisor Teegan Robertson says “students should use their unofficial transcript downloaded from myHub to check what courses they have completed and use the Program Handbook and the Program Plan to check what courses they have left to complete”.